UWM-Libraries/waml-openindexmaps-workshop/openindexmaps.md

 - [OpenIndexMaps.org](https://openindexmaps.org/specification/1.0.0) shows the latest specification finalized in 2021.

 It describes a set of common properties that can be used to describe each item (map or air photo) in an index map.
 The key is for each index map to use the same element names (also known as fields or column headers in an attribute table) and values (the terms entered into the cells in that column).
-This commonality allows participating institutions to understand and interpret each others' index maps.
+This commonality allows participating institutions to understand and interpret each other's index maps.

 ## Index maps in GeoBlacklight